 To meet its share of end-of-life-cycle obligations, the group has voluntarily constituted a segregated portfolio over the past 15 years to cover future facility dismantling and waste management expenses.
 This is now an obligation for all nuclear operators in France since promulgation of law no. 2006-739 of June 28, 2006 and the implementing decree no. 2007-243 of February 23, 2007.
 AREVA's portfolio is based on a schedule of disbursements.
 These operations are scheduled to take place, for the most part, during the 2025-2060 timeframe.
 Accordingly, the portfolio is managed with long-term objectives.
-The portfolio is comprised of financial assets covering all of the group's commitments, whether related to obligations imposed by the French law of June 28, 2006 for regulated nuclear facilities located in France or abroad.
+The portfolio is comprised of financial assets covering all of the group's commitments, whether related to obligations imposed by the French law of June 28, 2006 for regulated nuclear facilities located in France, or related to other end-of-life-cycle commitments for facilities located in France or abroad.